omega8cc/boa/docs/FILES-SYMLINK.md

 ### Disabling deleted-site auto-archiving

-The Delete task archives a deleted site's store into `.archived/` at once, and the nightly auto-fix archives any leftover orphan store the same way (see *Orphan / ghost detection and stale-store archiving*).
-To turn both off and go back to **report-only** for orphans — the Delete task then keeps the store at its live name and says `DELETE/STORE/KEPT`; archiving of a *reused* name on install/clone is unaffected — create:
+The Delete task archives a deleted site's store into `.archived/` at once, a migrate under a new name does the same for the old name's store, and the nightly auto-fix archives any leftover orphan store the same way (see *Orphan / ghost detection and stale-store archiving*).
+To turn all three off and go back to **report-only** for orphans — the task then keeps the store at its live name and says `DELETE/STORE/KEPT` or `RENAME/STORE/KEPT`; archiving of a *reused* name on install/clone is unaffected — create:

 ```bash
 touch /data/conf/disable_orphan_store_archiving.cnf